xiaoxiae/videos/09-bathroom-tiles/SCRIPT.md

 I will leave a link to solution to this problem and many more in the description, if you're interested in solving some on your own.
 Also, if you come up with a different solution or a new problem entirely, write it in the comments so other people can see and take inspiration from.

-# Computational power (TODO)
+# Computational power
-If you've studied automata theory, you might have noticed some similarities between our programs (TODO: animace těch dvou programů) and automatons.
-This is, as we'll see, no coincidence.
+TODO: kaččin divnej otazník
+So... how strong is our model?
+Which problems can it solve and which can it not?
+Is it as strong as Python, or stronger, or is it not even close?

-Our model turns out to be equivalent to a linearly bounded Turing machine.
+Well, our model turns out to be equivalent to a linearly bounded Turing machine.
 By this we mean a Turing machine with a finite tape that is as long as the input.

-Proving this requires a bit of work and is beyond the scope of this video, but essentially boils down to reducing every linearly bounded Turning machine to a tile program and vice versa.
-If you're interested, a proof can be found in the description bellow.
+This means that it is not as strong as Python (and basically every other modern programming language), since Python is Turing complete and thus equivalent to a Turing machine.

+TODO: ne neverthelsee
+Nevertheless, it can still solve a surprisingly large set of problems, like checking whether a number is prime, divisible by some other number, a power of two, and many more.

+Despite this limitation, one neat consequence is that there exists an algorithm to tell you, whether a given tileset will tile for a given input.
+TODO ne u TM

 # To infinity and beyond!
-(TODO)
 Let's go further and extend the bathroom wall to infinity in all directions.

-The question about tiling still remains, but two new questions arise:
+The question about tiling still remains, but two new ones arise:

-1. If a tileset is able to fill the plane, can it also fill it periodically?
+1. If a tileset can fill the plane, can it also fill it periodically?
-2. Is there an algorithm that can determine, whether a tileset can fill the plane?
+2. Is there an algorithm that can determine, whether a tileset can fill the plane (just as for the previous, finite model)?

-These questions, first asked by Hao Wang in the 1970, both have the sad answer "no," but it is pretty interesting why.
-It turns out that the first question implies the second, since if it were true then could just use bruteforce to look for the periodic pattern which would be the algorithm.
-However, if the second were true then this would contradict the halting problem (another famous result in the field of automata theory).
-Thus, since the second is false, the first one is false too.
+These questions, first asked by Hao Wang in the 1970, both have the sad answer "no." It turns out that the first question implies the second, since if it were true then could just use bruteforce to look for the periodic pattern which would be the algorithm.
+However, if the second were true then this would contradict the halting problem, which can be proven by reducing regular Turing machines to infinite tiling programs.
+Thus, since the second is false, the first one must be false too.

-Here is, for example, a tileset that can fill the plane aperiodically but not periodically, found in 2015 by Emmanuel Jeandel and Michael Rao.
+Here is, for example, a tileset that does fill the plane aperiodically, but not periodically.

 # Outro
-There are many other rabbit holes that I had to stop myself from going into to keep the video at a reasonable duration.
-Regardless, I hope you enjoyed a look into this weird programming model and who knows, maybe we'll all be programming in Tile++ some time in the future.
+There are many other rabbit holes that I had to stop myself from going into to keep the video at a reasonable length.
+Nevertheless, I hope you enjoyed a look into this fascinating programming model and who knows, maybe we'll all be programming in Tile++ some time in the future.